University of Strathclyde Digital Certificates

 From 10th Jan 2021, the following certificate is in use for 802.1X authentication via eduroam:

 The JISC Certificate Service supplies TLS certificates via an arrangement with Sectigo via a GEANT framework.
-This agreement has been active since 13th November 2020.
+This agreement has been active since 13th November 2020, but was prematurely terminated and is no longer active for new certificates since early January 2025.
+Certificates issued under this arrangement continue to be useable until their lifetime is reached one year after issue.

 Further information about the JISC Certificate Service is available at https://www.jisc.ac.uk/certificate-service.